Skip to content

 Schema Projections

-Occasionally, you may need to derive a new schema from an existing one, specifically targeting either its Type or Encoded portion.
-The effect/Schema module provides several APIs to support this functionality.
+Sometimes, you may want to create a new schema based on an existing one, focusing specifically on either its Type or Encoded aspect.
+The Schema module provides several functions to make this possible.

-The Schema.typeSchema function allows you to extract the Type portion of a schema, creating a new schema that conforms to the properties defined in the original schema without considering the initial encoding or transformation processes.
+The Schema.typeSchema function is used to extract the Type portion of a schema, resulting in a new schema that retains only the type-specific properties from the original schema.
+This excludes any initial encoding or transformation logic applied to the original schema.

 Function Signature